BolajiAyodeji/bolajiayodeji.com/content/handling-static-forms-the-client-side-way.md

         <input type="submit" value="Send">
     </form>

-Now let’s go over the new stuff I added above.
+Now let’s go over the new stuff added above.

 * We changed the form’s action-attribute to `https://formspree.io/you@email.com` [replace [your@email.com](mailto:your@email.com) with your own email.]
 This is